 I then crossed the ponds to pursue graduate studies in the United States.
 A country that welcomed me with generosity and opportunity.
 Within months, it began to feel like home.
 It was especially because I lived in rural Missouri (Rolla) for the first six months, which had a lot of resemblence with rural India that made me feel home.

 I find myself drawn not only to scholarly pursuits but also to broader questions related to humanity such as the gaps between rural and urban perspectives, disparities in education, economic inequality, human dignity, and opportunity.
 These concerns may be wide-ranging, but I have come to believe that human lives are not meant to be one-dimensional.
-Depth matters, but so does breadth, and sometimes the most meaningful contributions emerge at the intersections.
-I do understand that it is incredibly difficulty to make sense of these abstract problems, but I think it's a good start to think and try to understand the problems at first.
+Depth and expertise matters, but so does breadth and broader contributions, and sometimes the most meaningful impact emerges at the intersection.

-In spare time, I spend time reading nonfiction, writing small notes, and reflecting on how our world came to be, and how we might carry it forward with greater thoughtfulness.
-I practic calisthenics as an amateur.
+In spare time, I read nonfiction, write small notes, and reflect on how our world came to be, and how we might carry it forward.
+I practice calisthenics as an amateur.
 I am also currently learning (although at very slow pace) two foreign languages: Russian and Hindi.